Simone Biles tells CNN competing in Paris ‘meant the world’ after struggles in Tokyo

 “I dealt with them in therapy.
 Obviously, you always have those thoughts coming into the back of your head, but just trying to stay as positive as possible, going back to what I know, thinking about my therapy tactics – and it worked.”

-To make her silver medal performance on the floor exercise on Monday even more impressive, Biles arrived to the interview wearing a protective boot on her left foot.
+To make her silver medal-winning performance on the floor exercise on Monday even more impressive, Biles arrived to the interview wearing a protective boot on her left foot.

 The 27-year-old had to have her leg taped for her performance after suffering a fall in the warmup.
 She had been dealing with pain in her left calf ahead of the Paris Olympics and aggravated the injury during qualifying round on the second day of the Olympics, again in a warmup for the floor exercise.